BunnyWay/bunny-libsql-client/README.md

 > **Note:** This library is currently a **Work In Progress (WIP)** prototype and not yet intended for production use.
 While foundational ORM and querying features are available, several important enhancements are still in progress.

 ### Planned Features
-- **✨ Full Complex Type Support**
-  Introduce the full support for complex types such as DateTime

 - **🔁 Many-to-Many Relationships**
   Implement support for many-to-many relationships via join tables and automated mapping.